 Health insurance exchanges: What you need to know

-Health insurance exchanges are all over the news, but do you know how they work?
-Get the facts about exchanges.By Mayo Clinic Staff
+Affordable Care Act exchanges remain in the news, but how they work is largely unchanged.
+Get the facts.By Mayo Clinic Staff

-Health insurance exchanges look slightly different from state to state, depending on if a state has chosen to use a federally facilitated model.
-However, what all exchanges have in common is the goal to help you:
+Health insurance marketplaces look slightly different from state to state, depending on if a state has chosen to use a federally facilitated model.
+However, what they all have in common is the goal to help you:

-- Determine if you're eligible for Medicaid, low-cost coverage or financial assistance to cover the costs of health insurance
+- Determine if you're eligible for free or low-cost coverage or financial assistance to cover the costs of health insurance

 - Compare and contrast health insurance plans